ncraffey/HUDSON/README.md

 ## Objective:

-Utilize the  FPGA on the Xilinx Pynqboard to detect and draw a dynamic outline around enemies in a video game, alerting the player to their presense
+Utilize the  FPGA on the Xilinx Zynq board to accelerate detection of enemies in a video game, alerting the player to their presense (i.e. by drawing a box around them)

 ## Inputs/Outputs

-- HDMI input max 1080p60FPS
+- Zynq board HDMI input max 1080p60FPS
-- HDMI output ideally same as input
+- Zynq board HDMI output frame rate is TBD

 ## Design Plan